Skip to main contentSupply Chain Analysis Workflow

 7. Add Graph Explanation Node (Optional)

-Generate human-readable explanations of the graph structure.- Add a MistralGraphExplainer node
+Generate human-readable explanations of the graph structure.

 - Configure parameters: